-- Consider options for limiting non-essential travel in accordance with state and local regulations and guidance. - Encourage students, faculty and staff who use mass transit to consider using other
+- Consider options for limiting non-essential travel in accordance with state and local regulations and guidance. - Encourage students, faculty and staff who use mass transit to consider using other signated COVID-19 Point of Contact Designate an administrator or office to be responsible for responding to COVID-19 to the concerns.
+All IHE students, faculty and staff should know who this person is the contact them.

-Designated COVID-19 Point of Contact
+• Designated COVID-19 Point of Contact